denialromeo/danielmoore.us/_posts/fun/2021-01-12-random-acclaimed-album.md

             <a target="_self" href="?song=love">Albums whose titles contain the word "love".</a>
         </li>
     </ul>
-   <p>Also note that each artist's name is a link to their Wikipedia page.</p>
+   <p>Also note that each album's name is a link to its Wikipedia page.</p>
 </div>

 <script src="/js/URI.js"></script>